ffund/compe-design-project/lab3/pulse-width.md

 and note the state of BCM pin 13 - it should now be in alternate functionality mode.

 Change the frequency of the PWM signal, to the same values you tested in the previous section: 500Hz, then 5kHZ.
-Use `htop` again to check the CPU usage for each frequency.
+Use `htop` again to check the CPU usage for each frequency (make sure to give it a moment to "settle" after opening `htop`!).
 However, since the `pigpio` library also uses the `pigpiod` daemon, to check CPU usage with hardware PWM you should look at the CPU usage of both `python` and `pigpiod` while your Python script is running.

 Now, open `piscope` again.
 For each frequency you considered, take a screenshot of the `piscope` display showing about ten cycles of PWM pulses.
 Is the high-frequency signal also less "clean" in the hardware PWM case?